Skip to content

 Substitute spending — replacing alcohol with non-alcoholic specialty drinks at premium prices (NA beer, craft sodas) can cost 60-80% of what alcohol cost.
 Social context changes — some sober curious people spend less on entertainment altogether, others replace bar visits with activities costing similar amounts.
 Health-related financial changes which are usually positive but variable.
 The calculator shows the direct drink cost saved cleanly; full financial benefit depends on substitution patterns.

-Common Sober Curious Financial Tracking Mistakes
+Patterns Commonly Observed in Sober Curious Financial Tracking

 Not redirecting savings to specific goals — money absorbed into general spending disappears.
 Replacing alcohol with equally expensive alternatives.
 Forgetting the math of your previous pattern — optimistic estimates of past spending reduce tracking motivation.
 Not counting hangover-associated costs which were real but easy to forget.
 The calculator makes the direct savings visible; redirecting to specific investment or savings accounts amplifies the impact over time.